 Greece: Bishop's death revives debate on communion safety

-A senior clergyman in Greece’s Orthodox Church has been buried after dying of COVID-19, reviving a debate over the safety of receiving communion ahead of the Christmas holiday
+A senior clergyman in Greece’s Orthodox Church has been buried after dying of COVID-19, reviving a debate over the safety of receiving communion before the Christmas season

-THESSALONIKI, Greece -- A senior clergyman in Greece’s Orthodox Church was buried Monday after dying of COVID-19, reviving a debate over the safety of receiving communion ahead of the Christmas holiday.
+THESSALONIKI, Greece -- A senior clergyman in Greece’s Orthodox Church was buried Monday after dying of COVID-19, reviving a debate over the safety of receiving communion before the Christmas season.

-Churches across Greece are currently closed as part of a three-week lockdown introduced nationwide on Nov.
-7, but are due to reopen ahead of the Christmas holidays.
+Churches across Greece are closed as part of a three-week nationwide lockdown that started Nov.
+7, but are due to reopen before the Christmas period.

-Worshippers receiving communion celebrate a re-enactment of the Last Supper, the meal Jesus Christ shared with disciples before his arrest and crucifixion, according to The Bible.

 The Church’s governing Holy Synod said Monday that it was complying with public safety restrictions, and hit back at critics who have accused the church of acting irresponsibly.